 A multi-faceted artist, Xu Zhen is one of the big names of Chinese contemporary art.
 If we follow him, is because after he started exhibiting, the artist has been regularly changing subject and mediums.
 He creates videos that look like commercials or documentaries, traditional ceramics with mutant forms, abstract paintings, figurative frescoes and soft fabric sculptures are just some examples of his eclecticism.
 During his presence at the Louis Vuitton Foundation in 2016, the artist presented a monumental sculpture composed of a bodhisattva topped with a replica of the ancient statue “ The victory of Samothrace”.
 We are impatient for his next craziness!

 Filtre à café 91-s, Copyright © Fen Kaixuan

 A performer, photographer and painter, Feng Kaixuan, has been living in France since 2006.
 With her coffee filters transformed in Chinese fan-shaped prints, the artist constructs bridges between traditional and contemporary Chinese art.
 The object of consumption becomes an artwork under the traces of the artist’s china ink, as a subtle question about the sense of art.
 Feng Kaixuan is constantly updating her practice, she recently tried contemporary theater, during a four-act dance spectacle, body painting, calligraphy and performance.
-Do not miss her performances where she does calligraphy by applying ink with her hair on huge canvases.
+Don’t miss her performances where she does calligraphy by applying ink to a huge canvas using her hair as a brush.